 Text of A bill transferring certain Federal property to the City of Hoboken, New Jersey.

-This bill was enacted after being signed by the President on September 27, 1982.
 The text of the bill below is as of Sep 27, 1982 (Passed Congress/Enrolled Bill).

 96 STAT.
 1140 PUBLIC LAW 97-268—SEPT.
 27, 1982 Public Law 97-268 97th Congress An Act Sept.
 27, 1982 Transferring certain Federal properly to the city of Hoboken, New Jersey.
 [H.R.
 3620] Be it enacted by the Senate and House of Representatives of the City of Hoboken, United States of America in Congress assembled, That the General N.J.; transfer of Services Administration shall, for and on behalf of the United certain Federal property.
 States, transfer for the fair market value as determined by the General Services Administration under the guidelines set forth in this Act, at a price to be negotiated, as is and without warranty of any kind, to the city of Hoboken, New Jersey, the right, title, and interest of the United States in the real property described in schedule A appended to a proclamation of the President of the United States, dated December 3, 1918, except that the following property may not be transferred under this section— (a) the property transferred to the Department of the Treas- 45 Stat.
 1652. ury by the Second Deficiency Act, fiscal year 1929, (b) the property excluded by the second paragraph of section 1 of the Act of April 19,1930 (46 Stat.
 220), and (c) the property beginning at a point in the easterly line of River Street, distant 10 feet southerly from the intersection formed by the northerly line of Second Street extended with the easterly line of River Street, running thence; north 13 degrees 04 minutes east and along the easterly line of River Street a distance of 250.20 feet to a point, thence south 76 degrees 56 minutes east a distance of 108 feet to a point, thence south 13 degrees 04 minutes west and parsdlel to River Street a distance of 154.62 feet to a point of curvature, thence on a curve to the right having a radius of 256 feet and an arc distance of 97.95 feet to a point, thence north 76 degrees 56 minutes west and parallel to the second course a distance of 89.49 feet to a point in the easterly line of River Street, said point being the point or place of beginning.
 Said parcel lying in city block 231 and being a part of lot 3 as shown on the official assessment map of the city of Hoboken, Hudson County, New Jersey; concurrent with a transfer of title to said real property, the city of Hoboken, New Jersey shall agree to assume sole responsibility with respect to said property and to indemnify and hold harmless the United States against any obligation, past, present, or future, with respect to said property.
 Fair market SEC.
 2. In making its determination of fair market value, the value General Services Administration shall recognize that the fair determination. market value of the property is determined by the market in which it shall be sold, with the city of Hoboken being the only potential purchaser.
 The Greneral Services Administration shall make every effort to expedite the sale and transfer of the property to the city of Hoboken, recognizing the hardship which would result in any undue delay in lengthy negotiations.
 The General Services Administration shall give full consideration to the right of the Federal Government to be compensated for the property while considering the city of